 If you're a cryptocurrency trader you probably know that: Of all the Defi innovations Automated Market Maker (AMM) stands out.
 AMM-based decentralized exchange (DEX) that has proven to be innovative Defi have the biggest impact.

 AMM allows creating and running liquidity so that you can access many different tokens.
 So let's find out what is AMM?
 How does it work?
 Risk limitations to pay attention to if AMM is interested.

 Automated Market Maker (AMM) price, marketcap, chart, and fundamentals info

 Automated Market Maker, or AMM, is a tool that often works on a decentralized exchange that relies on mathematical formulas to price tokens.
 Like regular exchanges, they have many different trading pairs.

 There are no buy or sell orders and traders don't need to find someone else to sell their money.
 Instead, the smart contract acts as the creator of an exchange transaction.
 The reserves are replaced by pools based on smart contracts.

 The liquidity pool contains two assets in a trading pair.
 The relative ratio (%) of each token in the pool is what determines the theoretical price of the particular asset.
 The first direct AMM is Bancor, launched in 2017.
-But today's most popular platforms are Uniswap, Curve, Kyber and Balancer.
+But today's most popular platforms are Uniswap, Curves, Kyber and Balancer.